aleen42/gitbook-treeview/README.md

 ### What Treeview looks like in Markdown?

-Treeview will only generate treeviews for header between level 1 and 6.
+Treeview will only generate treeviews for headers between level 1 and 6.
 Here I'll list some cases with different structure (each number means the level a head tag, like 1 for &lt;h1&gt;):

 ##### 1-1-2-3-4-1